fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - The PID MUST be an interactive element, for the User to be authenticated by a Relying Party in a digital context (see :ref:`functionalities:Authentication`), to access services in proximity contexts, and to request the issuance of additional EAAs (see :ref:`functionalities:Issuance of Electronic Attestations of Attributes`);
 - The PID MUST display a method of assistance by the PID Provider (see :ref:`functionalities:User Assistance`);
 - The PID MUST be recognizable by the User and distinguishable from other EAAs;
-- The PID MUST be named with the naming convention that will be defined in this document’s future version, avoiding custom or technical terms such as “Person Identification Data” or its acronym “PID”;
+- The PID MUST be named with the naming convention that will be defined in this document's future version, avoiding custom or technical terms such as “Person Identification Data” or its acronym “PID”;
 - The PID representation MUST adhere to a defined set of specifications provided by the PID Provider to ensure recognizability, consistency and homogeneity among different Wallet Solutions.

 The PID Provider MUST: